-Until 31 October 2021 the Remuneration Committee was chaired by Andy Haste.
-Since that date the Committee has been chaired by Fiona Luck.
-The Chairman is a member of the Committee and its remaining members are drawn from the nonexecutive members of the Council.
-No executive member of the Council is eligible to be a member of the Committee.
+The Committee is chaired by Fiona Luck, an independent nominated member of the Council.
+The Chairman is a member of the Committee, and its remaining members are drawn from the non-executive members of the Council.
+No Executive Director of the Council is eligible to be a member of the Committee.